EpicShardGamingYT/discord.py-for-beginners/Async/Installing/Linux/ReadMe.md

-## For Ubuntu:
+# For Ubuntu:

+## Automatic installation
+run `*.sh`

-# Manual Installation:
+## Manual Installation:

-simply install python 3.6
+install python3 by doing:

+`sudo apt install python3`

+enter your password the wait!

+once its done, do:

+`sudo apt install python3-pip`

+wait for it agin, once its done write:

-then You simply type in `pip3 install discord.py`
+`pip3 install discord.py`

-then it should install!
+and you are done!

+for a terminal editor, try nano

+`sudo apt install nano`

+or use ubuntu's default editor

-## For Other Linuxes:
+# For Other Linuxes:

-# Manual installation
+## Manual installation

-So either run `apt-get install python3` `or apt-get install python` to get python 3.6, if it fails, im not an expert at linux :(!
+So either run `apt-get install python3` `or apt-get install python` to get python 3.5+, if it fails, im not an expert at linux :(!

-if you have done it
+if you have done it,
-,

 install discord.py with `pip install discord.py` or `pip3 install discord.py`